FairplexVR/Tony-McMapface-Tonemapping-Unity/README.md

 ## Tony McMapface Tonemapping for Unity

-Only compatible with Unity BIRP and HDRP, unity URP dosn't seems to understand external HDR tonemapping
+Only compatible with Unity BIRP and HDRP; Unity URP doesn't seem to understand external HDR tonemapping.

 Based on the original [Tony McMapface by Tomasz Stachowiak](https://github.com/h3r2tic/tony-mc-mapface)